juju-solutions/layer-cwr/README.md

 Combining the two jobs gives you a basic yet powerful CI workflow.

-# Using CWR to CI your Bunldes
+# Using CWR to CI your Bundles

-## Build Bunlde action
+## Build Bundle action

 With the `build-bundle` action you are able to update your bundles using the charms already released on the channels of the Juju store.